microsoft/api-guidelines/graph/patterns/alternate-key.md

 }
 ```

-3. Requesting a resource through an alternate key which yields more than a result
+3. Requesting a resource through an alternate key which yields more than one result

 ```http
 GET https://graph.microsoft.com/v1.0/users(name='Bob')